satellite-image-deep-learning/techniques/README.md

 * [solar-pv-global-inventory](https://github.com/Lkruitwagen/solar-pv-global-inventory) -> code from the Nature paper of Kruitwagen et al, used to produce a global inventory of utility-scale solar photvoltaic generating stations
 * [SpaceNetExploration](https://github.com/yangsiyu007/SpaceNetExploration) -> A sample project demonstrating how to extract building footprints from satellite images using a semantic segmentation model.
 Data from the SpaceNet Challenge
 * [Rooftop-Instance-Segmentation](https://github.com/MasterSkepticista/Rooftop-Instance-Segmentation) -> VGG-16, Instance Segmentation, uses the Airs dataset
+* [Panel-Segmentation](https://github.com/NREL/Panel-Segmentation) -> Determine the presence of a solar array in the satellite image (boolean True/False), using a VGG16 classification model

 ### Semantic segmentation - roads
 * [Semantic segmentation of roads and highways using Sentinel-2 imagery (10m) super-resolved using the SENX4 model up to x4 the initial spatial resolution (2.5m)](https://tracasa.es/innovative-stories/sen2roadlasviastambiensevendesdesentinel-2/) (results, no repo)